antixenoinitiative/warden.bot/README.md

 	},
 };
 ```
-A good example of this type of command is `./commands/wiki/wiki.js`
+A good example of this type of command is `./commands/wiki/wiki.js` or `./commands/math/mttot.js`

 ## **OLD Command File Format (Non-Slash Commands)**